K18: The Million Eyes of Sumuru

 He must be the Japanese overlord of the movie. –He has overlord undertones. –Overlord Underoos? –Sumuru Underoos. –[Sung.]
 Overlord, over dale ...

 Underoos are a brand of children’s underwear produced by Fruit of the Loom and featuring various licensed designs ranging from Batman and Superman to the Dukes of Hazzard.
-They were first marketed in 1978.
+They were first marketed in 1978 and now offer adult sizes.
 “Overlord, over dale” is a paraphrasing of a line in the official United States Army song, “The Army Goes Rolling Along.”
 The song itself is based on the 1908 composition “Caisson Song,” and the actual lyric is, “Over hill, over dale, we will hit the dusty trail ...”

 Chips?
 No Coke.
 Pepsi.
 No fries; chips.

 A reference to a series of Saturday Night Live sketches in the 1970s starring the late John Belushi as Pete Dionasopolis, the owner/operator of a greasy spoon called the Olympia Cafe.
 Customers could only order three items: cheeseburgers, chips, and Pepsi (except in one sketch when he switched vendors to Coca-Cola).
 If a customer ordered “incorrectly,” he would correct them, often angrily.
 The first sketch was written by Don Novello (a.k.a.
 Father Guido Sarducci), who based it on a Chicago restaurant named Billy Goat Tavern (which is still in business).
 The diner in the sketch was named after a restaurant that Belushi’s father once owned.

 You must spend a fortune in Q-Tips. –And mousse.